-Here are the top 5 things to consider when you begin writing.
+Here are the top six things to consider when you begin writing.

-This is an area where people typically struggle.
+This is an area that can be a little challenging.
 How far back should you go in your work history?

 If you’re looking for a job in the same field, you’re probably safe leaving off any work history older than 10 years.
 If you’re looking to switch careers, highlight any previous roles that would showcase that you have the skills necessary for the job you’re applying to.

 Keep in mind how long your resume will be if you include all of your experience.
 Will it be one page?
 Two pages?
 More?